chhzh123/slapo-artifact/README.md

 ## More information
 For AE reviewers, please contact the authors through [HotCRP](https://asplos24aec-summer.hotcrp.com/) for any questions.
-For other users, please open an [issue](https://github.com/chhzh123/slapo-artifact/issues) publicly or contact [chhzh123](mailto:hzchen@cs.cornell.edu) for any techinical questions.
+For other users, please open an [issue](https://github.com/chhzh123/slapo-artifact/issues) publicly or contact [chhzh123](mailto:hzchen@cs.cornell.edu) for any technical questions.

 Please cite our paper if you use Slapo for your research.
 ```bibtex